 As mentioned in Section 4.1.3, metal targets irradiated at the BLIP are transported to the TPL in Building 801, where isotopes are chemically extracted for radiopharmaceutical production.
 Airborne radionuclides released during the extraction process are drawn through multistage HEPA and charcoal filters and then vented to the HFBR stack.
 The types of radionuclides that are released depend on the isotopes chemically extracted from the irradiated metal targets, which may change from year to year.
 Annual radionuclide quantities released from this facility are very small, typically in the μ Ci to mCi range.
-In 2008, the total release from the TPL was 0.025 μ Ci.
-See Table 4-1 for details of the radionuclides released in 2008.
+In 2009, the total release from the TPL was 0.0075 μ Ci (see Table 4-1 for details).